Find Affordable College Courses

 The following schools top our list of the Most Popular History Bachelor's Degree Colleges.

 Our analysis found Brigham Young University - Provo to be the most popular school for history students who want to pursue a bachelor’s degree in the Rocky Mountains Region .
-BYU is a fairly large private not-for-profit school located in the midsize city of Provo.
+BYU is a very large private not-for-profit school located in the midsize city of Provo.

 Women make up 60% of the history majors at the school.